jordandaly/pizza/README.md

 ## Testing

 Manual testing was undertaken for this application and satisfactorily passed.
 A sample of the tests conducted are as follows:
-1. Testing the responsiveness of the application (on desktop and mobile applications)
+1. Testing the responsiveness of the application (Site was tested on different browsers and then using different mobile devices like an Android phone and iPad )
 2. Testing the code to call the google API
 3. Testing buttons and hyperlinks throughout the site